spiral/docs/core/bindings.md

 ![Code highlighting](../images/bindings.png)

 ## Extending Core Components
-If you want to use your custom implementation of core component, then use container to bind your class.
+If you want to use your custom implementation of a core component, then use a container to bind your class.
 ```php
 class MyHttp extends HttpDispatcher
 {